If you are interested in a thesis with us, please first check whether you fulfill the prerequisites.

 Students are in the lead for planning a first meeting with their supervisor.
 Please save one hour to get to know each other, discuss the thesis topic and set mutual expectations.
 We recommend to schedule a series of meetings on fixed timeslots (e.g. weekly).
 This will save some coordination, also regular meetings keep both sides informed on the process and progress.
-Agreements that are made between supervisor and student should be secured in the BSc thesis contract (or 'learning agreement).
-You can find this contract in the BSc thesis course guide of your program.
-Please send a signed copy of this learning agreement to your supervisor, study advisor, email@example.com, and firstname.lastname@example.org
+Agreements that are made between supervisor and student should be secured in the thesis learning agreement.
+Please send a signed copy of this learning agreement to your supervisor, study advisor, firstname.lastname@example.org, and email@example.com

 Within six weeks after the start of your thesis, students need to submit their research proposal.
 Proposals can be submitted to the supervisor once students have incorporated all the feedback of the thesis ring (see below).
 Once your supervisor and second examiner approve (go decision), students get passed to the next phase (performing the research).
 In case of a no go decision, students extend their proposal writing phase at the cost of the next phases.

 Join the thesis ring

 Before your thesis starts, you receive an invitation to join the thesis ring.
 Please come to the kick-off event of your ring to get to learn other students in the master thesis and get familiar with the goals and activities of the ORL thesis rings.